-Do you remember the old energy saving light bulbs (also known as Compact Fluorescent Lightbulbs)?
+Do you remember the old energy saving light bulbs (also known as the rather catchy Compact Fluorescent Lightbulbs)?

-These are the bulbs that you flick the switch and then wonder if it’s actually on.
-Then after 15 minutes, you can finally see.
-And did you know that because of the mercury inside these light bulbs, special arrangements should be made for their disposal?
+These are the bulbs that you flick the switch and then wonder if it’s actually turned on.
+Then after 15 minutes they finally start to brighten up.
+But did you know that because of the mercury inside these light bulbs, special arrangements should be made for their disposal?
 In short, they’re not great.
 There is a good chance that there are still some sat around your home.

 What’s the alternative?

 The reason LED bulbs are so efficient is that they lose very little heat.
 Traditional (or incandescent) light bulbs converted less than 5% of their energy to light.
 The rest was lost in heat.
 Because they lose so little in heat, it means you can touch LED bulbs after they have been on without losing your skin and swearing.
 And this is especially ideal if you have a bedroom with a tall bed and a young son who seems more attracted to bulbs than a moth!
 You know who you are…